PGBSNH19/molnapplikationer/project_cloud_spaceport.md

 All parking's should be registered in a database, which is created using Entity Framework Core and code first.
 All queries to the database should be done using Entity Frameworks fluent API.

 The twist to this is that this is an **exclusive** spaceport and ONLY famous space travelers which have been part of a Starwars movie can use the spaceport.
-The travlers should identify themselves when arriving, be able to pay before they can leave the parking lot and get an invoice in the end.
+The travelers should identify themselves when arriving, be able to pay before they can leave the parking lot and get an invoice in the end.

-The travlers only use starships which have been part of a Starwars movie (see the endpoint /starships).
+The travelers only use starships which have been part of a Starwars movie (see the endpoint /starships).
 They should be able to select their starship on arrival in the application.

 # The solution

 The main focus on this solution is the cloud parts, more than it's the application.
 (But the application is also important).
 The "cloud parts" includes CI / CD, deployment, hosting, costs, backup, security, scalability,  integration tests, monitoring.

-## The cloud solution
+## The cloud solution (the important part)

 You are free to use both virtual machines and native Azure services (like App Service and Azure Functions), you just need to justify your choice based on cost, flexibility, vendor lock-in, stability, maintainability etc.

 The database could be an Azure service like Azure SQL Server, Azure MariaDB or Azure CosmosDB (or maybe a combination of these).

-Setting up the solution should be as automatized as possible using IaC (Pulumi) and scripts (preferable Powershell).
+Setting up the solution should be as automatized as possible using Containers, IaC (Pulumi) and scripts (preferable Powershell).

 But it should be easy to develop, debug and test locally.